lemoncloud-io/lemon-core/README.md

 - [ ] use environ as default region like `ap-northeast-2`.
 - [ ] draw protocol's sequence diagram w/ `callback` mechanism.
 - [ ] on protocol, use local account name as accountId for NextContext.
+- [ ] notification-handler is directly subscribed to SNS like `lemon-hello-out`.
+- [ ] for protocol.enqueue(), use the optional delayed wait time.

 ----------------
 # VERSION INFO #